 Introduction and Background

 In New Jersey, a Premarital Agreement is also referred to as a Prenuptial Agreement and/or an Ante-Nuptial Agreement.
-A Premarital Agreement is a legal contract entered into by a couple before they get married or enter into a civil union.
-Its purpose is to govern (1) the division and distribution of assets, provide for spousal support, if any and other financial matters in the event of divorce, dissolution, or death.
+A Premarital Agreement is a legal contract entered into by a couple before they marry or enter into a civil union.
+Its purpose is to govern (1) the division and distribution of assets, provide for spousal support, if any, and other financial matters in the event of divorce, dissolution, or death.

 Legal Requirement(s) for an Enforceable Premarital Agreement

-I intend to discuss with you on this page the necessary legal requirements to enforceable Premarital Agreements in New Jersey.
-I also intend to alert you to commonly raised objections to the enforcement of a Premarital Agreement upon divorce, legal separation, death, or a change of heart.
+I intend to discuss with you on this page the necessary legal requirements to ensure your Premarital Agreement in New Jersey has the strongest chance of holding up in court.
+I also intend to alert you to the commonly raised objections to enforcing a Premarital Agreement upon divorce, legal separation, death, or a change of heart.

 Because of the high number of second marriages, I almost always recommend that clients enter into a Premarital Agreement.

-To better ensure that a Premarital Agreement is enforceable in New Jersey, the following requirements must be met:
+To better ensure (remember there are no guarantees in the law) that a Premarital Agreement is enforceable in New Jersey, the following requirements must be met:

-- The Agreement must be voluntary meaning both parties enter into the Premarital Agreement freely, without any fraud, duress, pressure or undue influence.
-Additionally, each person should have (at a minimum) a general understanding of the Agreement’s terms and/or an opportunity to have someone explain the Agreement to him or her prior to signing.
+- The Agreement must be voluntary, meaning that both parties enter into it freely, without fraud, duress, pressure, or undue influence.
+Additionally, each person should have (at a minimum) a general understanding of the Agreement’s terms and/or an opportunity to have someone explain the Agreement to him or her before signing.

 - The Premarital Agreement must be in writing and signed by both parties.
-It is advisable to have the Agreement witnessed and/or notarized as well.
+It is advisable to have the Agreement witnessed and/or notarized.

 - Both parties should have independent legal representation: While not a legal requirement to the enforceability of the Agreement in New Jersey, it is highly recommended that both parties have independent legal counsel to explain (a) their rights, (b) meaning of the term(s) used in the document(s) and (c) have their questions answered prior and during the negotiation and execution of the Premarital Agreement.

 If a person has already remarried, another option is to enter into what’s called a “postnuptial Agreement.”
-Such an agreement serves the same purpose as the Premarital Agreement” and requires the same level of compliance as a Premarital Agreement.
+Such an agreement serves the same purpose as a Premarital Agreement and requires the same level of compliance.

 New Jersey Seeks to Define and Protect Individual Rights and Interests Within a Premarital Agreement